coatless-quarto/toggle/README.md

 - Cell-level settings override document-level settings
 - If no cell-level setting is provided, document-level settings apply
 - If neither is provided, toggle is not enabled for that cell

+## Documentation

+For more examples and detailed guides, visit the [documentation site](https://quarto.thecoatlessprofessor.com/toggle/).

 ## Help